 An online tool can help family members find someone who was arrested in Pennsylvania.
 The Inmate Locator, overseen by the Department of Corrections (DOC), is a database that allows you to see an inmate’s location, inmate number, and other information.

 If your loved one is currently in jail and needs a criminal defense attorney, the McKenzie Law Firm, P.C., can help.
 We offer criminal defense to people who have been arrested or charged with crimes in Montgomery County.
-Call us at 610-680-7842 for a free consultation.
+Call us for a free consultation.

 How Do I Search for Someone on the Database?